canonical/curtin/doc/topics/storage.rst

   The kernel and user-space utilities may differ between the install environment and the runtime environment.
 Not all kernels and user-space combinations will support all options.
-Providing options for a mount point will have both of the following effects.
+Providing options for a mount point will have both of the following effects:

   - ``curtin`` will mount the filesystems with the provided options during the installation.